abinnovision/js-commons/README.md

 	related projects.
 * [prettier-config](./packages/prettier-config): Shared Prettier config for all projects.
+* [commitlint-config](./packages/commitlint-config): Shared Commitlint config or
+	all projects.

 All packages are published under the `@abinnovision`-scope to the GitHub Packages Registry. _See here for a guide on how to set up the Private Registry on your local machine:
 [abinnovision/commons#private-npm-registry](https://github.com/abinnovision/commons/blob/master/topics/private-npm-registry.md)_